My note-taking process

 Data flow

-I am usually studying by reading books, articles, and blog posts.
+Most of the time, I study by reading books, articles, and blog posts.
 Watching videos is less convenient, but sometimes I have no choice.
 I will illustrate the workflow on an example of a physical book.

 Introduction to the source